 Note in July 2022: I wrote the first edition of this article in 2018 when substantial details of Voice of the Coast were very hard to find.
 For example, one of the leading books on British "propaganda" operations in the 1960s (Britain's Secret Propaganda War 1948-1977 by Paul Lashmar and James Oliver) covers the station in just two sentences.
 I could not even confirm the precise dates that Voice of the Coast was active.

 Much more information is now available.
-In particular, an excellent and well-sourced article by Athol Yates, published in June 2022 and running to more than 7,700 words (excluding notes and references), is devoted to the history of Voice of the Coast, and is highly recommended.
+In particular, an excellent, well-sourced and detailed study by Athol Yates, published in June 2022 is devoted to the history of Voice of the Coast.

 I've therefore updated my article to clarify and confirm some details.
 Further research may yet reveal more.
-In particular, the Arabian Gulf Digital Archives freely available and easily searchable contain numerous British official documents related to the station.
+The Arabian Gulf Digital Archives – freely available and easily searchable – contain numerous British official documents related to the station.

 Objectives and techniques